f-droid/fdroid-website/_docs/Building_Applications.md

 ### Running `fdroid build` in your app’s source

-Another option for using `fdroid build` is to use a metadata file that is included in the app’s source itself, rather than in a `metadata/` folder with lots of other apps.
-This metadata file should be in the root of your source repo, and be called `.fdroid.json`, `.fdroid.xml`, `.fdroid.yaml`, or `.fdroid.txt`, depending on your preferred data
+Another option for using `fdroid build` is to use a metadata file that is included in the app’s source itself, rather than in a _metadata/_ folder with lots of other apps.
+The _.fdroid.yml_ metadata file should be in the root of your source repo.
-format: JSON, XML, YAML, or F-Droid’s `.txt` format.

 Once you have that setup, you can build the most recent version of the app using the whole F-Droid stack by running: